bevyengine/rfcs/rfcs/reader_counted_event_queue.md

 * Each frame - for each `EventQueue` call `cleanup`.
 * **[SAFETY MEASURE]** Each Nth frame - check length of each `EventQueue`.
 If it is too big, truncate first chunks/clear (this will not free memory yet).
   Next (this will move all EventReaders to new position immediately):
   - Either.
-On all associated EventReaders should be called `EventReader::iter()` or `update_position()` (EventReaders should be presumably "queried" from systems locals, that read that EventType).
+On all associated EventReaders should be called `update_position()` (EventReaders should be presumably "queried" from systems locals, that read that EventType).
   - Either.
 Each frame, in scheduler, for systems with EventReaders, that not run,  `update_position()` should be called.
     This is very fast operation.

 If there is time window, where nothing happens, and we just like wait for v-sync, it is a good place to put maintenance there.
 Maintenance can be skipped few frames, and sliced between several frames.
-But I think this should be not necessary, since I expect maintenance to be very fast.
+But I think this should not be necessary, since I expect maintenance to be very fast.

 ## Drawbacks